alejandroautalan/pygubu-designer/README.md

 Installation
 ============

-Pygubu requires Python >= 2.7
+Pygubu works with Python 2.7 or Python 3

-You can install pygubu using:
+You can install pygubu-designer using:

 ### pip